zyfjeff/image-service/docs/nydusd.md

 ### Multiple Pseudo Mounts

-One single nydusd can have multiple pseudo mounts corresponding to a unique fuse mount or a unique virtio-fs mount inside guest.
+One single nydusd can have multiple pseudo mounts within a mountpoint.

-To obtain that, you have to trigger backend fs(e.g. Rafs) mount through curl method.
-Please note that don't specify `--bootstrap` option when you start nydusd.
+To achieve that, you can trigger backend fs (e.g., rafs) mount through the HTTP interfaces using curl command.

-The steps are exactly the same with one nydusd one backend fs scenario.
-But before any curl mount, you can't see any data from the virtio-fs mount inside guest.
-Then each time you do mount through curl command, you have a sub-directory created automatically within the virtio-fs mount point where you could find image data.
+When starting nydusd without the --bootstrap option, there will be no backend file system in a nydus mountpoint.
+You can use curl command to mount multiple backend fs at different sub-directories.

 #### Example

-Given that your virtio-fs mount point is `/mnt` inside guest.
+Given that your mountpoint is `/mnt` which can be a directory in local host or inside guest.

-When you have two pseudo mounts which are named "pseudo_1" and "pseudo_2" identified in http request data.
+When you have two pseudo mounts which are named "pseudo_1" and "pseudo_2" identified in http request body.

 pseudo_1 and pseudo_2 correspond to bootstrap respectively.